Christmas letter 2022

 That week we were fortunate enough to get tickets to hear Tenebrae sing at Cley Church.
 Mark also attended a memorable ENO concert also at Cley Church with VIP guest HRH Prince Charles.

-August arrived and started with a quick visit to Tewkesbury for two Evensongs and to see Hil and Rob.
-Then we tried our first-ever staycation to try and catch up with friends and enjoy the weather!
+August arrived and started with a quick visit to Tewkesbury for two Evensongs and see Hil and Rob.
+Then we tried our first ever staycation to try and catch up with friends and enjoy the weather!

 We saw Alistair and Amelia for a lovely picnic on the beach

 We saw Nigel Jenney and Lukie Simms with Tim and Katie Ambler, then Dick Girling and Caroline McGie, then Robin and Rosie Waters with the fabulous Esme.
 We saw Russell and Anne Starkie, then James, Lenny and Jimmy Thomson.
 Extending the staycation we saw Adney and Angela Payne with Moira and Hugh Aldersey-Williams and sang for Theo Crowder at Halvergate House.
-With Georgie, Katharine visited Annie and Chris Hitch at Minsmere.
+We saw Georgie and visited Annie and Chris Hitch at Minsmere.

 The Waters’ gorgeous new puppy

 At the end of August, Katharine made a quick trip to Sweden to see Sarah and the gang.
-Anders was standing as a local counsellor which was very impressive.
+Anders was standing as a local councillor which was very impressive.

-On 3rd September, we attended the marriage of Isobel White and Mike Shipley.
+On the third of September, we attended the marriage of Isobel White and Mike Shipley.
 It was a wonderful wedding held at St Thomas and St Stephen’s Church, London SW2.
-Mark played the piano, (Einaudi) and organ (Widor’s Toccata).
-It was a great opportunity to see long-standing friends (Robert and Helen of course) and the White/Whittle clan: Jo and Ian (Robert’s sister and brother-in-law) Bertie and Sue Whittle (Helen’s brother and sister-in-law and his two girls) Jilly and Chris (Helen’s younger sister and their two girls).
-It was also lovely to see LJ and Richard Walton, Angela Bawtree and Rosemary.
-We stayed with Phil and Claire Lean which was a real treat (with the added bonus of seeing their daughter, Emily).
+Mark played piano, (Einaudi) and organ (Widor’s Toccata).
+It was a great opportunity to see long-standing friends (Robert and Helen of course) and the White/Whittle clan: Jo and Ian (Robert’s sister and brother-in-law) Bertie and Sue Whittle (Helen’s brother and sister-in- law and his two girls) Jilly and Chris (Helen’s younger sister and their two girls).
+It was also lovely to see JL and Richard Walton, Angela Bawtree and Rosemary.
+We stayed with Phil and Claire Lean which was a real treat.

-The next day, Katharine caught up with her long-standing friend and neighbour from Manville Road, David Collins, and great friend, Beth Pollock and her talented son and daughter, Tom and Grace.
+On the next day, Katharine caught up with her long-standing friend and neighbour from Manville Road, SW17 David Collins and dear friend Beth Pollock and her talented son Tom and daughter Grace, SW12.

 Visited the wonderful Rowena Gardner in September and then…